Understanding How Azul's Zulu License Verification Process Protects Your IP

 Azul Zulu Guarantee: Certified Non-Contaminating

 Azul understands the protection of your intellectual property (IP) is critically important when choosing an open source offering, and you can rest assured knowing that your IP is protected when using Zulu.
 As a customer of Zulu Enterprise or Zulu Embedded, you will have access to specific builds of Zulu® OpenJDK which have undergone formal certification and verification to ensure that including, embedding and/or distributing Zulu in your products does not contaminate your products’ IP or code with license requirements (including but not limited to the source code disclosure requirements of GPLv2).
-You’ll even get a digital “non-contamination” certificate with each build of Zulu so you know it has our stamp of approval and guarantee.

 How Does Azul Guarantee Non-Contamination?